nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 | `group (INDEX) /n`   | `g 2 /n`        | Opens a pop-up window where you can edit notes for group/subgroup at index `2` |

 <div markdown="span" class="alert alert-info">:bulb: <strong>Tip:</strong>
-You can open add notes to multiple groups at the same time by executing the command multiple times.
+You can open new pop-up window to add notes to multiple groups at the same time by executing the command multiple times.
 </div>

 #### _Clearing notes of a group or subgroup_

-Removes note of an existing group or subgroup.
+Removes the note of an existing group or subgroup.

 | Format                   | Example            | What the example does                         |
 |--------------------------|--------------------|-----------------------------------------------|